Rochy Putiray

-Rochy was likely the most recognizable player on the Indonesia national football team because of his brightly colored and constantly changing hair.
-In his career, he has played for Arseto Solo, Jakarta F.C.(1999–2000), Persija Jakarta, Instant-Dict, Kitchee and South China.
+Rochy Melkiano Putiray (born 26 June 1970) is an Indonesian former footballer who played as a striker for Indonesia national football team.
+He was likely the most recognizable player on the Indonesia national football team due to his brightly colored and constantly changing hair.

+In his career, Putiray has played for Arseto Solo, Dukla Prague, Persija Jakarta, Instant-Dict, Kitchee and South China.
 He moved to Instant-Dict after being spotted by the Hong Kong club during the Asian Cup Qualifier between Hong Kong and Indonesia.
 He helped Kitchee beat AC Milan 2–1 by scoring 2 goals during a friendly match in 2004.
 He graduated from Faculty of Law in Universitas Surakarta (UNSA), a university based in Surakarta, Indonesia.
 In 2012, he began to coach UNSA sport school, in his native Indonesia.